-Sandeep Reddy and the Company executed an employment offer letter dated July 18, 2013 (the "Reddy Letter") in connection with Mr. Reddy's promotion to Chief Financial Officer of the Company.
-The Reddy Letter provided for an initial base salary of \$400,000 per year, an annual target cash bonus opportunity equal to 40% of his base salary and an annual target equity award opportunity (made up of a combination of stock options and restricted stock awards) equal to 60% of his base salary, each determined in accordance with the Company's executive incentive program.
-The Reddy Letter was restated in April 2017.
-The restated letter reflects Mr. Reddy's annual base salary and annual target cash bonus opportunity in effect for fiscal 2018 (\$525,000 and 75% of base salary, respectively), and does not provide for any specific annual target equity award amount.
+Sandeep Reddy and the Company executed an amended and restated employment offer letter dated April 28, 2017 (the "Reddy Letter"), which superseded his previous employment offer letter dated July 18, 2013.
+The Reddy Letter provided that Mr. Reddy's base salary would remain at the then-existing level of \$525,000 per year, and that Mr. Reddy would receive an annual cash incentive opportunity and an annual target equity award opportunity, each determined in accordance with the Company's executive incentive program.
+Mr. Reddy's then-existing target annual cash incentive opportunity of 75% of his base salary was retained.
+In March 2018, the Compensation Committee increased Mr. Reddy's annual base salary for fiscal 2019 from \$525,000 to \$650,000 and his target annual cash incentive amount for fiscal 2019 from 75% to 90% of his base salary.
+His base salary and target annual cash incentive amount had previously remained at the same levels since fiscal 2016.
 Mr. Reddy is also eligible to participate in the Company's 401(k) plan and DCP and is entitled to receive other benefits normally provided to senior executives, including participation in health, disability and life insurance programs maintained by the Company.
-In addition, the Reddy Letter provides for certain relocation expenses incurred as a result of his relocation to the Los Angeles area.